Meowrin/al-guides-temporary/Beginner General Guide.md

   * Fleet Tech gives bonus stats for **Maximum Limit Broken ships** based on their hull type.
   * These stat bonuses are gained from getting unique ships to level 120 and Faction Tech.
   * The 4 main faction tech gives stats for **ALL ships regardless of their faction** and upgradable when you get the tech point for that faction (gained from collecting new unique ships, MLB them and getting them to level 120)
-  * **ALSO REQUIRED FOR UNLOCKING PR2 SHIPS IN SHIPYARD**
+  * **ALSO REQUIRED FOR UNLOCKING PR SHIPS FROM SEASON 2 ONWARDS IN SHIPYARD**

 ### [Research Academy](https://azurlane.koumakan.jp/Research_Academy)
 A.k.a A MASSSIVE GOLD SINK AGANE.
-  - Simply put, you spend time and sometimes resources to get PR gears BP and PR ship BPs from the 5 projects.
-It takes a while before getting the gears or to max out (dev30, then fate 5) PR ships so don't worry about rushing it. ~~And about 9 months to 15 months for a DR ship or gear cause RNG is fun~~
+  - Simply put, you spend time and sometimes resources to get PR EQ BP and PR BPs from the 5 projects.
+It takes a while before getting the gears or to max out (dev30, then fate 5) PR ships so don't worry about rushing it. ~~About 9 to 15 months for a DR ship or gear cause RNG is fun~~
   - The rates are not equal so here's 2 crowd-sourced data sheet for your perusal: [PR1 speadsheet](https://docs.google.com/spreadsheets/d/1r0himICsu0p_DcEPQYoMqv6V7bbtyZzhyX38SHpQZ3g/edit) and [PR2 spreadsheet](https://docs.google.com/spreadsheets/d/12jp_v9PbojRG2PQ1SMr4y-uQASyKz_ewj-Fi4NVpjls/edit).
 You can also find this in the readme file of the folder.
 Best bookmark it, it's very helpful.
   - You can change the focus of the research to guaranteed 2 out of 5 project are from the season you need.
   - You can refresh the list of 5 projects ONCE a day.
 Reset at exactly the daily reset.
   - Do **NOT** worry about rushing researches or getting the most value at the start because gold is always in demand and T3 plates are needed for enhancing your gears so ration them properly.
+  - PR catch up mechanics: Choose a ship to get that ship catch BPs, you get 300 BPs TOTAL so you can't just get 300 BPs per ship, ration them properly

 ### [Shipyard](https://azurlane.koumakan.jp/Research)
 TL;DR: MORE GRIND POGGERS